waxdred/GitSpeak/README.md

 ## Usage

-With GitSpeak installed and configured, simply run the following command within your Git repository to generate a commit message for staged changes:
+With GitSpeak installed and configured, simply run the following command within your Git repository to generate a commit message for staged changes

 ```bash
 GitSpeak